|Itinerary at a Glance

 Day 4: Machu Picchu.
 It's a short drive from your hotel to the Ollanta railroad station where you'll board the train that will take you through the lush Urubamba Valley, passing through stunning scenery en route to the Lost City of the Incas, Machu Picchu, one of the most spectacular and enigmatic archeological sites in the world.

 Unknown to the outside world until archeologist Hiram Bingham rediscovered it in 1911; Machu Picchu is now the most recognizable symbol of the Incan Empire.
 Believed to have served as a country retreat town for Inca nobility, the complex consists of giant walls, terraces, and ramps constructed from precisely cut rock formations.
 This impressive architectural feat, in combination with its breathtaking natural setting amidst mist-covered green mountains above the rushing Urubamba River, makes for a visually stunning, and even mystical, experience.
-By train, return to Ollanta station then drive to Cusco for dinner and overnight.
-Accommodations: Aranwa Cusco on Jan 12, Feb 9, & Mar 18, 2014 departures, Libertador Cusco or similar on all others.
-Breakfast & dinner provided.
+By train, return to Ollanta station then drive to Cusco for overnight.
+Accommodations: Aranwa Cusco or similar.
+Breakfast provided.

 Day 5: Cusco.
 This afternoon, a panoramic tour takes you to the main sites of this impressive city.
 You'll see the Plaza de Armas, center of the Inca Empire, where Francisco Pizarro proclaimed the conquest of Cusco.
 Here, you'll visit Cusco's beautiful 16th century cathedral.
 Then, just a few blocks away, you will discover the ruins of the Koricancha, an important Inca temple to the Sun God.
 During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors, this incredible wealth had all been taken as treasure for Spain.
-Breakfast provided.
+Tonight, enjoy dinner with your fellow travelers.
+Breakfast & dinner provided.

 Day 6: Cusco/Iguazu Falls.
 Very early this morning, your journey continues as you board your flight from Cusco to Lima connecting to Foz do Iguassu, Brazil.
 Upon arrival, and after customs formalities, transfer to your hotel for check-in.
 Accommodations: Bourbon Iguassu Resort or similar.
 Breakfast provided.